 - how service charges are calculated and paid

-- who is responsible for minor repair and major works
+- who is responsible for repairs

 - how repairs are paid for

 - when the freeholder's permission is needed for alterations

 - who is responsible for buildings insurance

 You and your freeholder must keep to the lease conditions.
 If one of you doesn't, the other can take legal action.